 If the user has provided us with some data we format it as an array and insert it in the preformatted table with the replaceTableVariable() method.

 checks if the user has included any text in the "Rich Text Editor Box" avalaible in the web form and if so includes it as HTML via the replaceVariableByHTML method.

-Well, we are almost done.
+The job is almost done.
 The end of the code replace an existing placeholder image with the image used by the user via the:

-And we finally clean any reamining BLOCK tags with the clearBlocks() method before sending the final docx to the browser.
+And we finally clean any reamining BLOCK tags with the clearBlocks() method before sending the final DOCX to the browser.

 We hope that this tutorial has been of help and that you are now able to grasp all the potential uses that you may give to phpdocx in your professional projects.